Nii-101/Rock-Paper-Scissors/README.md

 # Simple ROCK, PAPER, SCISSORS GAME
 ## Application of basic python knowledge to make a simple python game

+### _DIRECTORIES_

+	- additional_files: Contains additional files like images
-### FILES
+### _FILES_

-- main.py : Contains code for running the game
+	- main.py : main file for running the program
+	- gui.py: The graphical user interface of the program